Pension Bible

 What's the difference between a SIPP and a personal pension?
 A SIPP is a type of personal pension.
 The distinction is investment choice: a standard personal pension (like PensionBee or a traditional insurance company pension) offers a curated menu of ready-made funds.
 A SIPP offers the full investment universe — funds, ETFs, shares, bonds, investment trusts.
 In practice, the term "SIPP" is used for any personal pension with broad investment options.

-Is a SIPP worth it for small amounts?
+Can a SIPP make sense for small amounts?
 It depends on the provider.
-Percentage-fee SIPPs (like Vanguard at 0.15%) are cost-effective even for small pots.
-Flat-fee SIPPs (like Interactive Investor at £5.99/month) are expensive on small pots — £71.88/year on a £5,000 pot is 1.44%.
+Percentage-fee SIPPs (like Vanguard at 0.15%) can be cost-effective even for small pots.
+Flat-fee SIPPs can be expensive on small pots: Interactive Investor's current Core SIPP cost is about £101.88/year including the pension admin fee, which would be just over 2% on a £5,000 pot before fund charges.
 Match the fee model to your pot size.

 Can I have a SIPP and a workplace pension?
-Yes, and most employed people who use a SIPP have both.
+Yes.
 The annual allowance (£60,000) applies across all pensions combined, but there's no rule limiting the number of pension accounts you can hold.
-The standard approach: contribute enough to your workplace pension to capture the full employer match, then put additional savings into a SIPP.
+A common comparison is to model workplace contributions up to any employer match, then compare additional saving routes by fees, tax treatment, investment range and access rules.

 How do I claim higher-rate tax relief on my SIPP?
 Through your self-assessment tax return.
 Enter your gross pension contributions in the pension section.
 If you don't file self-assessment, you can call HMRC and ask them to adjust your tax code.
 Either way, the extra relief comes to you as a tax refund or reduced tax bill — not as a top-up to your pension pot.
 Our pension tax guide covers this in detail.